iterative/mlem.ai/content/docs/gto/user-guide/index.md

 ## Acting in CI/CD

-A popular deployment
-options is to use CI/CD (triggered when Git tags are pushed).
-For general details, check out something like
+A popular deployment option is to use CI/CD (triggered when Git tags are pushed).
+For general details, check out something like [GitHub Actions](https://github.com/features/actions), [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) or [Circle CI](https://circleci.com).
-[GitHub Actions](https://github.com/features/actions),
-[GitLab CI/CD](https://docs.gitlab.com/ee/ci/) or
-[Circle CI](https://circleci.com).